pschmied/ct-postproc/doc/gis-methodology.md

 1. Minimum bounding rectangle of less than 1024m^2.
 This threshold is somewhat arbitrary but covers the case where a user aborted logging early, but still uploaded the trip.
-2. ??? or more GPS points exceed ??? m/s, indicating that the user
+2. 10 or more GPS points exceed 15.65 m/s, indicating that the user
-   spent some portion of his trip traveling by a motorized, non-bicycle mode. ??? points is an arbitrary threshold, however seems to be sufficiently high as to tolerate some incorrect data, but is sufficiently low as to bursts of speed deemed impossible for bicyclists to achieve.
+   spent some portion of his trip traveling by a motorized, non-bicycle mode.
+10 points is an arbitrary threshold, however seems to be sufficiently high as to tolerate some incorrect data, but is sufficiently low as to exclude trips with bursts of speed deemed impossible for bicyclists to achieve.
-3. Fewer than ???
-GPS points exceeding ??? m/s.
+3. Fewer than 20 GPS points exceeding 4.5 m/s.
 Trips in which the
-   user did not, at any time, achieve a speed greater than ??? were deemed most likely to be a non-bicycling trip.
+   user did not, at any time, achieve a speed greater than 4.5 m/s were deemed most likely to be a non-bicycling trip.
-4. Trips in which the time between recording GPS points exceeded ??? minutes.
+4. Trips in which the time between recording GPS points exceeded 1 minutes.
 Many such trips exist, believed to be the result of iPhone users pausing the logging function on their phone in error.
 These traces are unusable because there are significant gaps in the